SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 ## Developing and Debugging Macros

-Macros are well suited to development using tests: they transform one AST into another AST without depending on any external state, and without making changes to any external state..
+Macros are well suited to development using tests:
+They transform one AST into another AST without depending on any external state, and without making changes to any external state.
 In addition, you can create syntax nodes from a string literal, which simplifies setting up the input for a unit test.
 You can also read the `description` property of an AST